Canon 1300D vs 5D

 |Canon 5D Mark III« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Canon 5D Mark III|

 |Canon 5D Mark II« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 5D Mark II|

 |Canon 1D Mark II N« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II N|

 It is notable that the 1300D offers wifi support, while the 5D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the 5D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 1300D was followed by the Canon 2000D.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 1300D better than the Canon 5D or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.